okfn/opendefinition/README.md

 The current OD version is 2.0.
 Numerous translations are available on the website.
-The ideal way to submit new translations is by adding an `od/2.0/{language code}/index.markdown` file and sending a pull request.
+The ideal way to submit new translations is by adding an `od/2.0/{language code}/index.markdown` file and sending a pull request on the `gh-pages` branch.

 Many pages in the repository are related definitions and domain-specific guides which are not highlighted in the site navigation; there's a